Aristokitten/bigdatadventure/README.md

 helm package vronichart --debug
 ```

 - **testing** to open my microservice from another local machine made me realize that I still had to take care of a lot of things, since the image couldn't be openend from another person without actually performing all the steps (build image, insert image name etc. etc...).
-Solution: either provide clear installation manual, or work with **Github Container Registry**.
-This is the way, I told myself.
+I tested this several times with Liselotte Lichtenstein, my team partner from task 1, and vice versa.
+We came to the conclusion: this needs to be fixed.
+Solution: either provide a clear installation manual (which kind of misses the whole purpose...), or work with **Github Container Registry**.
+The latter is the way!
 - Hence, I registered for Github Container Registry and, ultimately, succeeded in uploading my **image under packages** [here](https://github.com/Aristokitten?tab=packages), which is also part / linked in my [bigdatadventure repository](https://github.com/Aristokitten/bigdatadventure).
 - In this way, it is possible to **install my image with just one command**: `docker pull ghcr.io/aristokitten/aufgabe2cimage:latest`
+- This was, again, tested by Liselotte and me vice versa with our images.